Daily Skill Building: Vocabulary - Grade 8

 She loved using it.
 She thought it was actually fun.
 It kept her engaged.
 Her personal vocabulary has exploded in every day usage and it is obviously reflected in those scores – 100%! – Lindsey Stomberg

-- 144 vocabulary words
+- 144 vocabulary words over 36 weeks

 Denise Rodriguez –